-With the wide variety of methods out there for marketing a medical practice – search engine marketing, social media, blogs, direct mail, and more – it’s easy to feel overwhelmed.
-To make it easier, we found the top 25 ideas for marketing your medical practice.
+There are many methods for marketing a medical practice, including search engine marketing, social media, blogs, direct mail, and more.
+To make it easier, we spoke to the experts to find the 34 best ideas for medical marketing.
 Each of them provides you with a unique perspective or approach.

 A large or dominant employer in your community – or the business across the street – is an excellent target opportunity for new patients and cases, especially if you’re already serving some of their employees.
 Stewart gives 10 ways to get better acquainted, demonstrate value to those employers and employees, and attract new patients from nearby companies.

 Make sure that your website is doing all it can to bring you quality leads.
 Pardot by Salesforce is offering free ebook downloads to help you make your website into a lead generation machine.
 You can learn from the experiences of InsideView and explore how to ramp up your website and sales performance, campaign creation, and follow in the footsteps of their success.

 You’ll need to commit to marketing to the same audience often in order to gain new patients.
 In this article, Ron will teach you how to implement a few simple techniques in order to reap a significantly higher return on advertising, brochures, postcards, and other marketing materials.

 4. Use Facebook Ads to Give Away Low-Ticket Service for Free